View Merle Kelley's Obituary on SJ-R.com and share memories

 He was also preceded in death by his parents; and brothers, Maurice, Lloyd, Leo and Carl Kelley.

-Merle is survived by his son, Patrick W. (wife, Tammie Klein) Kelley of Springfield, daughter, Mary J. (husband, Thomas) Labuzienski of South Bend, IN; grandchildren, Andrew (wife, Christina Smith) and Michael Kelley, Elizabeth, Andrew, Thomas (wife, Elizabeth Stratton), and Louis Labuzienski; great-grandson, Finn; sister, Louise (husband, Gilford "G.D.")
+Merle is survived by his son, Patrick W. (wife, Tammie Klein) Kelley of Springfield; daughter, Mary J. (husband, Thomas) Labuzienski of South Bend, IN; grandchildren, Andrew (wife, Christina Smith) and Michael Kelley and Elizabeth, Andrew, Thomas (wife, Elizabeth Stratton), and Louis Labuzienski; great-grandson, Finn; sister, Louise (husband, Gilford "G.D.")
 Jones of Roodhouse; and many nieces and nephews.

 Memorial contributions may be made to: Animal Protective League, 1001 Taintor Rd., Springfield, IL 62702 or American Diabetes Association, P.O.
 Box 15829, Arlington, VA, 22215.